kev5/deprehensio/README.md

 Please go to OpenCV github for source codes(https://github.com/opencv/opencv).
 All the codes included here are from this link.

-Installing OpenCV steps can be found in this website http://docs.opencv.org/3.2.0/d5/de5/tutorial_py_setup_in_windows.html
+References about how to install OpenCV can be found in this website http://docs.opencv.org/3.2.0/d5/de5/tutorial_py_setup_in_windows.html